vasyas/redux-action-object/README.md

 ## Usage

 You start with creating a class for you model.
 Class may contain properties and methods.
 Class properties are used to define initial state.
-Methods are used to define reducers and actions:
+Member functions are used to define reducers and actions:

 ```javascript